Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.

-- The Rangers have the 12th-ranked team ERA across all league pitching staffs (4.03).
+- The Rangers' 4.02 team ERA ranks 12th across all MLB pitching staffs.

-- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Rangers surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- The lefty last pitched on Wednesday against the Los Angeles Angels, when he went six innings, allowing one earned run while giving up six hits.
+- In his most recent appearance on Thursday against the Los Angeles Angels, the righty tossed seven innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.